DearHRS/UpdatingScriptInCPP/README.md

 checks if internet exist

-not implement yet:

 check if msstore source is available in winget

 checks which programmes need updating

+not implement yet:

 updating programmes

-killing guis launched by programmes being updating (to automate, this programme is later updated in manual mode)
+--killing guis launched by programmes being updating (to automate, this programme is later updated in manual mode) (may not be implemented)